 Category: Design Solutions

-Bernard Charlès has led Dassault Systèmes as its Chief Executive Officer for 25 years.
+Bernard Charlès has led Dassault Systèmes as its Chief Executive Officer for over 25 years.
 A leading provider of design software solutions and virtual experiences, the company serves an astonishing 230,000 customers of all sizes across industry verticals in more than 140 countries.
-Today, Dassault Systèmes is a world leader in 3D software and considered a global top-ten software company.
-Dassault Systèmes is well known for its ability to streamline the way products are designed, produced, and supported.
-Its product portfolio includes 3Dexperience, the Compass Logo, 3DS logo, CATIA, SOLIDWORKS, ENOVIA, DELMIA and many others.
-Recently, the company’s 3Dexperience platform was used by GEA to assist in safely reopening employee facilities following pandemic-related closures.
+Today, Dassault Systèmes is a world leader in 3D software and considered a global top 10 software company.
+Dassault Systèmes is well-known for its ability to streamline the way products are designed, produced, and supported.
+Its product portfolio includes 3Dexperience, the Compass Logo, 3DS logo, CATIA, SOLIDWORKS, ENOVIA, DELMIA, and many others.
+The company’s 3Dexperience platform was used by GEA to assist in safely reopening employee facilities following COVID-19 pandemic-related closures.

-Charlès first joined Dassault in 1982 and since then has steadily assumed positions of increasing responsibility, now leading the 16,000-person strong organization.
+Charlès first joined Dassault in 1982, and since then has steadily assumed positions of increasing responsibility, now leading the 16,000-person strong organization.
 Charlès was appointed President and CEO of Dassault in 1995 and Vice Chairman of the Board of Directors in May 2016.
-Charlès has a long list of achievements with the company beginning in 1986 when he founded a dedicated New Technologies, Research & Development, and Strategy department, all the way to 2012 when he launched the 3DEXPERIENCE platform, broadening the scope of digitization and simulation.
-Under his leadership, the company has continued this pattern of expansion and innovation as it sets its sights on the medical research domain.
+Charlès has a long list of achievements with the company beginning in 1986, when he founded a dedicated New Technologies, Research & Development, and Strategy department, and extending beyond 2012, the year he launched the 3DEXPERIENCE platform to broaden the scope of digitization and simulation.
+Under his consistent leadership, the company has continued this pattern of expansion and innovation, now setting its sights on the medical research domain.
+Charlès graduated from the Ecole Normale Supérieure engineering school in Cachan, and holds a Ph.D. in mechanical engineering with a major in automation engineering and information science.

 2. Steve Hare, Sage